5 steps to getting mercury out of your dog's body

 In the past, fish was considered one of the most valuable and healthy foods out there.
 However, times have changed.
 Pollution and toxins in our oceans have reached unprecedented levels and ultimately accumulate in fish.

-For several years now, I have been observing the mercury levels in dog's hair and see them as a serious problem.
+For several years now I've been observing the mercury levels in dog's hair and see them as a serious problem.

-The HairQ test results show that dogs on a fish diet or fish oils have much greater levels of mercury on average.
+HairQ test results show that dogs on a fish diet or who are given fish oils have much greater levels of mercury on average.

 Should we feed our dogs fish or fish oils?

-The general belief is that it takes a long period of time to cleanse mercury from the body.
-However, in practice, I have seen many dog's mercury levels drop dramatically by following these seven steps.
+Many people believe it takes a long period of time to cleanse mercury from the body.
+However, in practice, I've seen many dog's mercury levels drop dramatically by following these seven steps.

-- If you are wondering what your dog's mercury levels are, submit your dog's HairQ test.
-I run a test once or twice a year depending on the previous test results.
+- If you're wondering what your dog's mercury levels are, test your dog's hair using a HairQ test.
+I recommend running a test once or twice a year, depending on the previous test results.

-- Ideally avoid kibble, canned food or cheap quality meat.
-Remember that cheap meat is produced by feeding cheap feed that often comes from third world countries where the quality control is often much lower.
+- Ideally avoid kibble, canned food or low-grade meat.
+Remember cheap meat is produced by feeding cheap feed that often comes from third world countries where the quality control can be much lower.
 Such feed is more likely to be contaminated.

 - Stop feeding fish or dehydrated liver treats.
-If you have been feeding such treats, HairQ test will give you an idea, what the contamination level is.
-As a side note - liver is the detoxification organ of the body and feeding even small amounts of dehydrated liver can add up because it is about 10x less in volume.
+If you've been feeding fish or dehydrated liver treats, test your dog with a HairQ test to see what the contamination level is.
+As a side note - liver is the detoxification organ of the body and feeding even small amounts of dehydrated liver can add up.

-- Start a one to two-month course of Liver Support and Cleanse (Livton) - a cleanse herbal formula that I give to Skai and use for my own cleanse every six months.
-The consecutive cleanses should be four weeks long.
+- Start a one to two-month course of Liver Support and Cleanse (Livton) - a herbal formula cleanse that I recommend doing every six months.

-SHOULD OTHER SUPPLEMENTS BE DISCONTINUED OR GIVEN DURING A MERCURY CLEANSE?
+SHOULD OTHER SUPPLEMENTS BE DISCONTINUED OR GIVEN DURING A CLEANSE?

-- If your dog has been on the essential supplements such as GreenMin, SoulFood and GutSense before, you do not need to stop them during the Mercury cleanse.
+- If your dog has been on the essential supplements such as GreenMin, SoulFood, FeelGood Omega and GutSense before, you do not need to stop them during the cleanse.

 How often do you need to repeat this cleanse?

 Your dog's essentials already have a gentle cleansing effect on your dog.
-Additionally, I take my dog Skai through a month long Livton cycle twice a year and suggest the same for your dog.
+Additionally, I suggest a month-long Livton cycle twice a year.

-If your dog has a history of elevated mercury levels before a cleanse.
-I suggest you wait for six months to before you check your dog's HairQ test again.
+If your dog has a history of elevated mercury levels before a cleanse, I suggest you wait for six months before you check your dog's HairQ test again.

 © Dr. Peter Dobias, DVM